 - Assessment results are used to develop a written plan that provides action steps to improve safety, independence and communication.

 - The plan is reviewed with the family and Dr. Donovan demonstrates care techniques and models communication approaches that help caregivers

 - Caregivers may seek additional consultations to modify the plan as the person’s dementia progresses

 Hi.
 My name is Mary Lou Donovan.
 I am the owner of Positive Dementia Paths and have been a Registered Occupational Therapist since 1978 with expertise in working with people who have dementia, or memory loss, and their personal or professional caregivers.

 After working in skilled nursing facilities, home care agencies, and memory care units as an occupational therapist, and viewing demographic information in the literature about the rapid increase in number of people with dementia, I became aware of several things:

 - There is no perfect way or perfect setting to care for a person with dementia because each person is an individual, with their own strengths and needs.

-- For emotional and practical reasons, many families are motivated to keep their loved one with dementia at home for as long as they can.
+- For emotional, practical and often financial reasons, many families are motivated to keep their loved one with dementia at home for as long as they can.